apache/druid/docs/ingestion/supervisor.md

 ## Manage a supervisor

-You can manage a supervisor from the web console or using the [Supervisor API](../api-reference/supervisor-api.md).
+You can manage a supervisor from the web console or with the [Supervisor API](../api-reference/supervisor-api.md).
 In the web console, navigate to the **Supervisors** view and click the ellipsis in the **Actions** column.
 Select the desired action from the menu that appears.

 ![Actions menu](../assets/supervisor-actions.png)